DBJDBJ/callable_constructors/callable_constructors.md

 }

 // if callable constructor is not called
-// outcome is exactly the same as for standard constructor
+// outcome is exactly the same as for standard
-// the instance of the class constructed person ( string_view name, string_view surname ) noexcept : data_(name)
+// constructor: the instance of the class constructed person ( string_view name, string_view surname ) noexcept : data_(name)
 {
   if ( surname.size() > 0 ) {
-    data_.append("|"); data.append(surname);
-    return true ;
+    data_.append("|").append(surname);
   }
-    return false ;
+    return data_ ;
 }

 person ( bool flag ) noexcept : data_("")